ElSnoopo/stf-admuter/README.md

 # stf-admuter
 Maybe the simplest, dumbest, and most spaghetti code containing ad muter for Spotify 0.9

-A simple ad muter I created because the ads on Spotify are not only annoying, but also the worst productions known to man.
+A simple ad muter I created to help people who don't need offline playing, etc. but still don't want to listen to the same ads all day.
+Sadly Spotify canceled the Unlimited option some years ago, so I started to work on an alternative.

 Currently only Spotify versions up to 0.9 are supported.
 Incompatible with version 1.0 and following!
+For the work in progress version check out my testing branch.

 Known major bugs:
 - sporadic interaction with keystrokes during the muting process